 MAT insurance market in North America

-After recording significant growth in 2021, the region’s MAT insurance declined in 2022.
+After recording significant growth, the region’s MAT insurance declined in 2022.
 Rising geopolitical tensions adversely impacted trade in the region, and catastrophe losses challenged the profitability of MAT insurance in the region Supply chain disruptions adversely impacted the shipping industry, particularly after China closed its ports in the aftermath of COVID-19.

 MAT insurance market in South & Central America

 The accumulation of ships at the ports and stranded cargo shipments created challenges for insurers, given the persistent problem of theft, riots, and vandalism in many regional markets.
-Additionally, the region’s Nat Cat exposure, along with economic issues in Colombia and exchange rate instability in Argentina, increased risk exposure for insurers in 2022.
-The top 10 insurers accounted for more than 50% of the region’s MAT insurance business in 2022.
+Additionally, the region’s Nat Cat exposure, along with economic issues in Colombia and exchange rate instability in Argentina, increased risk exposure for insurers.
+The top 10 insurers accounted for more than 50% of the region’s MAT insurance business.

 Major players in the global MAT insurance market